 Director of Radiologic Technology Program

 Department of Health Sciences and Nursing

-Assistant professor Daniel DeMaio, MEd, RT(R)(CT), teaches the radiation physics, imaging principles, and radiobiology courses of the Radiography program.
+Assistant Professor Daniel DeMaio, MEd, RT(R)(CT), teaches the radiation physics, imaging principles, and radiobiology courses of the radiography program.
 He provides state-of-the art information using instructional strategies that help students develop a deep understanding of the physical principles of radiographic imaging and radiation safety.
-DeMaio widely incorporates the use of educational technology in his courses including digital images and videos, clickers, vodcasts, wikis, and web-based flipped lectures.
+DeMaio incorporates a wide range of educational technology in his courses including digital images and videos, clickers, vodcasts, wikis, and Web-based flipped lectures.

-DeMaio has over 20 years of clinical experience in radiography, magnetic resonance imaging (MRI), and computed tomography (CT).
-He has lectured nationally on the physics of CT imaging and is the author of Mosby’s Exam Review In Computed Tomography (Second Ed.), a leading resource for technologists seeking the professional credential in CT imaging.
+DeMaio has more than 20 years of clinical experience in radiography, magnetic resonance imaging (MRI), and computed tomography (CT).
+He has lectured nationally on the physics of CT imaging and is the author of Mosby’s Exam Review In Computed Tomography (Second Ed.), a leading resource for technologists seeking their professional credential in CT imaging.
 DeMaio's current research interests include the impact of an audience response system (clickers) on active learning and video-supported student self-assessment of simulated radiographic positioning.